smoothdev35/print-calendar-2025/README.md

 5. The local `calendarStore` is immediately updated with the new event data (optimistic UI).
 6. The `InteractiveCalendar` re-renders to display the updated event information.
 7. In the background, a `PATCH` request is sent to the server to save the changes to the database.
+8. If the server request succeeds and there was only one event being updated, the `UpdateEventModal` closes.
+Otherwise, it remains open.
-8. If the server request fails, the original event data is restored in the `calendarStore`.
+9. If the server request fails, the original event data is restored in the `calendarStore`, and the `UpdateEventModal` remains open.

 ##### Flow Diagram